ryantd42/NY-Legislative-Git/2023/A8923A-2023/bill.md

-  WEPRIN, MAMDANI, ANDERSON, JACKSON, CRUZ, HYNDMAN,  FORREST,  SEPTIMO, SEAWRIGHT, BRONSON, CUNNINGHAM, MEEKS, ALVAREZ, PRETLOW, PAULIN, DICK- ENS, DE LOS SANTOS, BORES, SIMONE, VANEL, GALLAGHER, FAHY, OTIS, WALK- ER,  GIBBS  -- read once and referred to the Committee on Children and Families
+  WEPRIN, MAMDANI, ANDERSON, JACKSON, CRUZ, HYNDMAN,  FORREST,  SEPTIMO, SEAWRIGHT, BRONSON, CUNNINGHAM, MEEKS, ALVAREZ, PRETLOW, PAULIN, DICK- ENS, DE LOS SANTOS, BORES, SIMONE, VANEL, GALLAGHER, FAHY, OTIS, WALK- ER,  GIBBS,  O'DONNELL, SOLAGES, MITAYNES -- read once and referred to the Committee on Children and Families -- committee  discharged,  bill amended,  ordered reprinted as amended and recommitted to said commit- tee

  AN ACT to amend the family court act and the criminal procedure law,  in relation  to  the custodial interrogation of juveniles by law enforce-